rubin-dp0/dp1-sci-prep-seminars/galaxies/galaxies-demo_cmd.md

 For comparison with the cluster field, first examine a random field.

-The following steps will examine a random field 10 degrees away from of a known cluster in DP0.2.
+The following steps will examine a random field 10 degrees away from a known simulated cluster in DP0.2.

 ### 3.1 Execute the ADQL query.